task-proxemics/XLeRobot/simulation/sim_intro.md

 ## Limitations

 You can see that for the basic fixed base version, there are still many places it cannot reach.
-But do you really want a robot that could potentially be hacked or misbehave to physically access every drawer you have?

 ## Dig Deeper